 - CT colonography: This is a special type of CT scan of the colon and rectum to look for small polyps

-Screening is recommended for high-risk individuals, i.e. those with a close relative having colorectal cancer or polyps or patients having inflammatory bowel disease or patients with an inherited syndrome that increase the risk of colorectal cancer.
+Screening is recommended in the west for high-risk individuals, i.e. those with a close relative having colorectal cancer or polyps or patients having inflammatory bowel disease or patients with an inherited syndrome that increase the risk of colorectal cancer.
 FOBT should be done every 1-2 years, flexible sigmoidoscopy every 5 years and colonoscopy every 10 years in high-risk individuals.

 How can it be diagnosed?